10krhinooo/ICS3203-CAT2-ALP-KIMANGA-VICTOR-151177/README.md

 The program will prompt you to enter 5 numbers, reverse the input array, and display the reversed array.

-### Insights and Challenges
+### Insights

-- *Challenges with array management*: Handling the array in assembly required managing pointers manually.
-Using two pointers (esi and edi) allowed for efficient in-place reversal of the array.

-- *Character handling*: The program treats input as characters (numbers are entered as ASCII values), which could be confusing if the input is not formatted correctly.

-- *System calls*: The program relies on Linux system calls (sys_write, sys_read, sys_exit) to handle input/output, which required a good understanding of low-level assembly programming.

-- *Pointer management*: The use of esi (source index) and edi (destination index) registers for array traversal and reversal helped streamline the process, but also introduced complexities in managing memory directly at the assembly level.
+-The Insights Manual Array management makes use of pointer-based strategies; effective in-place array reversing is made possible by source (esi) and destination (edi) pointers.
+-Low-Level I/O: Uses Linux system calls for input and output; its arguments and behaviour must be understood.
+-Direct Memory Manipulation: Draws attention to the accuracy needed when processing characters and arrays straight from memory.

+###Challenges
+-Pointer Complexity: While handling pointers for array traversal and reversal added challenges, it also emphasised how crucial memory management is.
+-Input Format Sensitivity: Accurate formatting was necessary to prevent errors when interpreting input as ASCII characters.

 ## Task 3: Factorial Calculation Program

 ### Overview

 This program calculates the factorial of a user-inputted number.
-The program performs the following steps:

-1. Displays a prompt asking the user to enter a number.
-2. Reads the user input and converts it from ASCII to an integer.
-3. Calculates the factorial of the number using recursion.
-4. Converts the result from integer to string.
-5. Displays the result.

 The program relies on Linux system calls to handle input/output and demonstrates fundamental concepts like recursion, integer-to-string conversion, and system call usage in assembly.